Have you ever had an FSAVC with NatWest?

-- NatWest may not have made their customers aware that their FSAVC will not be contributed by their employer.
+- NatWest may not have made their consumers aware that their FSAVC will not be contributed by their employer.

-- NatWest may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- NatWest may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- NatWest may not have made their customers aware about the chance of purchasing "Added Years".
+- NatWest may not have made their consumers aware about the chance of purchasing "Added Years".

-- NatWest may not have made their consumers aware that any fees & charges that their FSAVC incurred.
+- NatWest may not have made their customers aware that any fees & charges that their FSAVC incurred.